Pumpkin Jack: Development

 Nicolas Meyssonnier made Pumpkin Jack mostly by himself.
 Adrien Lucas helped port the game to consoles, and Yohan Jager composed the music.
 Headup Games released the game for Windows, Xbox One, and Switch on October 23, 2020; PlayStation 4 on February 24, 2021; and PlayStation 5 and Xbox Series X/S on October 27, 2021.

 Reception

-On Metacritic, Pumpkin Jack received positive reviews on the PlayStation 4 and PlayStation 5 and mixed reviews on Windows and Nintendo Switch.
+On the review aggregation website Metacritic, Pumpkin Jack received positive reviews on the PlayStation 4 and PlayStation 5 and mixed reviews on Windows and Nintendo Switch.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 61% of critics.
 Hardcore Gamer praised the variety of gameplay styles and said that the game is fun despite some rough edges.
 Commenting on its retro PlayStation 2-style gameplay, Push Square wrote that it is a "game that knows exactly what it wants to be, and delivers with confidence".
 Nintendo Life called it "an absolute triumph" and compared it positively to MediEvil.
 NintendoWorldReport found it "surprisingly charming" and praised the platform elements, while criticizing the combat.